 The quick answer is no. You must use the correct type of nails for your nail gun.
 Brad nails are a little different than finish nails because they are a smaller gauge (less thick) and they don’t have a large head on the end of the nail.

 Yes, you can use a brad nailer for baseboards.
 Boards rarely need to be attached to bear any significant weight.
-We use this Porter Cable brad nail gun for baseboards in both of our renovations and it works great.
+We use this Porter-Cable brad nail gun for baseboards in both of our renovations and it works great.
 The brad nailer leaves very small holes in the baseboards that are completely hidden when patched and painted.
+It’s also a bonus that removing baseboards is a little easier when it is needed for things like installing laminate flooring.

 Brad nailers (and finish nailers too) usually hold a range of different nails lengths.
 If you’re trying to figure out the correct length of nails to use for your project, a good “rule of thumb” is something that is three times the length of the material it is going through.